No one in Norfolk goes hungry.

 Working together for Norfolk

 Norse – As well as helping to maintain the two mobile food hubs (The Breckland Mobile Food Store and the Coastal Community Supermarket), Norse have been helping to establish a Norfolk food distribution hub.
-The distribution hub, initially piloted with assistance from the Royal Norfolk Agricultural Association, will be launched fully later this year, but has already seen a successful pilot, with hubs receiving ambient food products and a consignment of slow cookers.
-Norse are helping to manage the deliveries as well as the warehousing, moving forward.
+The distribution hub, initially piloted with assistance from the Royal Norfolk Agricultural Association, provide centralised warehousing and distribution for staple foods, ensuring stable supplies across all Nourishing Norfolk hubs.

 Royal Norfolk Agricultural Association (RNAA) – Sitting at the centre of Norfolk’s agricultural life since 1847, the RNAA not only provided warehousing for the trial of the distribution network, but also acts as a convenor for the farming community.
 The Network is an ideal way of getting surpluses onto local people’s tables, especially those who are struggling to access food right now.
 If you are interested, talk to Victoria to find out more.